-Three trainee dinner ladies from schools in West Lothian were given the opportunity to experience top-class culinary training in the famous kitchens of The Balmoral Hotel.
-Yvonne Clark, Debbie Van Hussen and Pamela Neill each met and spent the day with The Balmoral's Executive Chef, Jeff Bland, who gave them an insight into a different aspect of the catering industry, and tips on preparing the hotel's five-star dishes.
+Three trainee dinner ladies from schools in West Lothian recently experienced top-class culinary training in the famous kitchens of The Balmoral Hotel.
+Yvonne Clark, Debbie Van Hussen and Pamela Neill each spent the day with The Balmoral's Executive Chef, Jeff Bland, who gave them an insight into a different aspect of the catering industry and tips on preparing the hotel's five-star dishes.

-A catering partnership was formed between Derek O'Neill, West Lothian's Catering Manager; Gary Quinn, the Restaurant Director at Number One (the hotel's Michelin-starred restaurant); and The Balmoral's Executive Chef, Jeff Bland.
-Speaking about the opportunity, Mr O'Neill stated "this was a fantastic opportunity for our catering staff who have never experienced an environment such as The Balmoral... there is an obvious difference between the school kitchens and those at The Balmoral but we felt that our catering staff would learn a great deal from this experience".
+Speaking about the opportunity, Mr O'Neill stated: "This was a fantastic opportunity for our catering staff who have never experienced an environment such as The Balmoral... there is an obvious difference between the school kitchens and those at The Balmoral, but we felt that our catering staff would learn a great deal from this experience".

-Overall, the experience was an enjoyable success all around for everyone involved, and bosses at The Balmoral have now also extended an invitation to dinner ladies in Edinburgh schools.
+Overall, the experience was enjoyable for everyone involved, and bosses at The Balmoral have extended an invitation to dinner ladies in Edinburgh schools.